Rio de Janeiro school shooting

-On the morning of 7 April 2011, a mass shooting occurred at the Tasso da Silveira Municipal School, an elementary school in Realengo on the western fringe of Rio de Janeiro, Brazil.
-Twelve students were killed and 22 others were seriously wounded by Wellington Menezes de Oliveira, a 23-year-old former student, who committed the attack with two revolvers.
-The killer was intercepted by the police, but committed suicide before being arrested.
-It was the first non-gang school shooting with a sizable number of casualties reported in Brazil.
+On the morning of 7 April 2011, a school shooting occurred at the Tasso da Silveira Municipal School, an elementary school in Realengo, a western neighbourhood of Rio de Janeiro, Brazil.
+Twelve students were killed, and 22 others seriously wounded by 23-year-old Wellington Menezes de Oliveira, a former student who committed the attack with two revolvers.
+Oliveira was intercepted by the police but committed suicide before being arrested.
+It was the first reported mass shooting at a school to not be tied to gang violence in Brazil.
+It remains tied along with the 2016 Campinas massacre as the second-deadliest mass shooting by a lone gunman in Brazilian history, both surpassed only by the 1997 Santo Antônio do Potengi massacre.

-Although police found no concrete evidence of religious or political motives, texts found at Oliveira's home suggest that he was obsessed with terrorist acts and Islam, to which he had converted to two years beforehand, after having been a Jehovah's Witness.
-In his last wishes, he requested to be buried following Islamic traditions, and asked Jesus for eternal life and "God's forgiveness for what I have done."
-According to his adoptive sister and a close colleague, the shooter was reserved and suffered from bullying.
+Although police found no concrete evidence of religious or political motives, texts found at Oliveira's home suggest that he was obsessed with terrorist acts and Islam, which he had converted to two years beforehand, after having been a Jehovah's Witness.
+He had requested to be buried following Islamic traditions and asked Jesus for eternal life and "God's forgiveness for what I have done."
+According to his adoptive sister and a close colleague, Oliveira was a reserved person, and had previously suffered from bullying.

 Background

-Police investigations prior to the massacre, via an anonymous report, found that Oliveira had left to buy a .32-caliber revolver with two men—Charleston Souza de Lucena, an unemployed watchman, and Izaías de Souza, a locksmith—and both suspects confessed having been middlemen in the revolver's sale at a nearby kiosk in Sepetiba.
-Oliveira's claim, according to one of the suspects, was that he would use the weapon to protect himself, as he lived alone.
-A third man would have participated in the sale, Robson, supplying the weapon directly to Oliveira, with the other two were only the middlemen.
+Police investigations prior to the massacre, via an anonymous report, found that Oliveira had purchased a .32-caliber revolver with two men—Charleston Souza de Lucena and Izaías de Souza.
+Both suspects confessed to have being middlemen in the revolver's sale at a nearby kiosk in Sepetiba.
+According to one of the suspects, Oliveira claimed that he had bought the weapon to protect himself.
+According to Lucena and Souza, the person who sold them the firearm was called Robson.
+The men also claim that Robson had been missing since the sale and presumed dead.

-Both arrested men said they regretted the sale.
-Isaías said: "If I had known it was to do that, I wouldn't have participated, because I also have kids, that even study at the school in front of Wellington's house", while Charleston said: "Now unfortunately I have to pay for this act.
-I hope the Justice does what it needs to do, that it is fulfilled."
-Even though the accused have claimed that Robson died in 2011, the police still investigated him and tried to find evidence for his supposed death.
-The investigators also don't know how Oliveira obtained his other weapon, a .38 Special revolver, with which he fired the most shots.
+Both Lucena and Souza stated they regretted the sale.
+Lucena said: "If I had known he was going to do that, I would never have sold the gun.
+I have children.
+He [Oliveira] lived across the street from the school where my six-year-old daughter and stepson studied."

+A 57-year-old slaughterhouse worker and former co-worker of the perpetrator was eventually discovered to be the one to sell Oliveira the second weapon used in the attack.
+According to him, he sold Wellington the weapon, the speedloaders, and a large quantity of ammunition, possibly including that used in the shooting.